gwarf/discourse-sso/README.md

 Role Variables
 --------------

 Variables are used to tune the Rails application that runs Discourse.
-These are in a template, and set in the `defaults/main.yml` and `vars/main.yml` file.
-Please read them and set them accordingly in `vars/main.yml`
+These are in a template, and set in the `defaults/main.yml` file.
+Please read them and set them accordingly in your playbook

   - `db_shared_buffer_size`
   - `unicorn_workers`